AlexSussex/WebProjects/JavaScript Tank Game/Readme.txt

 - visual aspect completely changed through the use of different images;
 - added a "blasting" sound for when a tank is firing;
+- added more maps, designed to be increasingly more challenging;
-- added more maps for higher difficulty;
+- increasing number of enemy tanks each level, for higher difficulty;
 - added a legend to explain the controls;
 - added a counter for the remaining enemy tanks.

+Although my contribution to the original code was not very substantial, this project made me understand the fundamentals of JavaScript.